-Fender wanted to bring to the market a brand that was affordable in price but retained all the essence of Fender quality.
-That’s why he thought of Squier, and has since created high quality guitars that are desired even more than the original American Fender.
+Fender wanted to put forth a model that was affordable in price, but retained the essence of Fender quality.
+That's why he thought of Squier.
+And they have since created high quality guitars that are desired even more than the original American Fender.

 The Fender Squier Affinity Stratocaster is a lightweight yet rugged guitar.
-In addition, the use of wood is superb for its price.
+In addition, the use of wood is superb for the price.